dvinubius/nextjs-twitter-clone/README.md

   - simple UI: in feed, no preview of the replies list

 ### 7.2 Implementation
-- ✅ BE: replyParent type definition
+- [x] BE: replyParent type definition
 - FE: quoted tweet in tweet
-  - ✅ display inside the tweet, except for the reply tweets on the tweet page
+  - [x] display inside the tweet, except for the reply tweets on the tweet page
-  - ✅ link to its page
+  - [x] link to its page
 - FE: reply forms
-  - ✅ tweet page
+  - [x] tweet page
-  - ✅ tweet reply modal
+  - [x] tweet reply modal

 ## 8 Add *About/FAQ Page*

-  - ✅ reply: can multiple times, can to my own
+  - [x] reply: can multiple times, can to my own
-  - ✅ cannot echo my own and my echoed
+  - [x] cannot echo my own and my echoed
-  - ✅ links to github: original project, this repo
+  - [x] links to github: original project, this repo

 ## 9 Add *Edit User Profile* capability
 - + FEATURE: Edit User Profile